What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Represents a packaged JAR file, containing classes and resources.

-For example, the java-api and java-runtime variants of the Maven dependency only differ in the transitive dependencies, and both use the same artifact — the JAR file.
+For example, the java-api and java-runtime variants of the Maven dependency only differ in their transitive dependencies, and both use the same artifact — the JAR file.
 For the project dependency, the java-api,classes and the java-api,jars variants have the same transitive dependencies but different artifacts — the classes directories and the JAR files respectively.

 When Gradle resolves a configuration, it uses the attributes defined to select the appropriate variant of each dependency.
 The attributes that Gradle uses to determine which variant to select are called the requested attributes.

 For example, if a configuration requests org.gradle.usage=java-api and org.gradle.libraryelements=classes, Gradle will select the variant of each dependency that matches these attributes (in this case, classes directories intended for use as an API during compilation).
+Matches do not have to exact, as some attribute values can be identified to Gradle as compatible with other values and used interchangeably during matching.

 For example, if the requested variant is java-api,classes, but the dependency only has java-api,jar, Gradle can potentially transform the JAR file into a classes directory by unzipping it using an Artifact Transform that is registered with these attributes.